smarter-sh/smarter/README.md

 - publicly accessible online documentation and self onboarding resources
 - open source UI components for jump starting projects

 **Smarter** is the best way to manage the disparate resources that are required for creating and managing AI resources that integrate to other enterprise resources like REST Api's and Sql databases.
 And it gives prompt engineering teams an intuitive workbench approach to designing, prototyping, testing, deploying and managing powerful AI resources for common corporate use cases including agentic workflows, customer facing chat solutions, and more.
-It is compatible with a wide variety of chatbot UI front ends for technology ecosystems including NPM, Wordpress, Squarespace, Drupal, Office 365, Sharepoint, .Net, Netsuite, salesforce.com, and SAP.
+It is compatible with a wide variety of chat UI front ends for technology ecosystems including NPM, Wordpress, Squarespace, Drupal, Office 365, Sharepoint, .Net, Netsuite, salesforce.com, and SAP.
 It is developed to support prompt engineering teams working in large organizations.
 Accordingly, **Smarter** provides common enterprise features such as credentials management, team workgroup management, role-based security, accounting cost codes, and logging and audit capabilities.

 **Smarter** provides seamless integration and interoperation between LLMs from DeepSeek, Google AI, Meta AI and OpenAI.
 It is LLM provider-agnostic, and provides seamless integrations to a continuously evolving list of value added services for security management, prompt content moderation, audit, cost accounting, and workflow management. **Smarter** is cloud native and runs on Kubernetes, on-site in your data center or in the cloud.